mozilla/telemetry-benchmarks/README.md

 # Benchmarks

-Benchmarks will be used to test performance of Telemetry tools with measurable, experimental outcomes to help determine improvements in the future.
+Benchmarks allow for reproducible measurements of how well different processes run within Mozilla Telemetry.
+They are used to test performance of Telemetry tools with experimental approaches to help determine improvements in the future.
+The goal is to be able to place tests for different processes here in order to compare them to related results, to prove that improvements occur as we improve on tools for data science.
 The repository contains tests in both Scala and Python.
-Results are provided with each group of tests in order to demonstrate expected outcomes.
+Results of running the tests are provided with each group of tests in order to demonstrate expected outcomes.
 Instructions are also provided in order to replicate the results.

-## How to Run:

-1. Make sure to have made a Spark cluster on [ATO](https://analysis.telemetry.mozilla.org/).
-If not, refer to the documentation [here](https://docs.telemetry.mozilla.org/tools/spark.html).

-2. ssh into the cluster from the local terminal, using the instructions on ATO for the cluster.

-3. cd into /mnt/var/ from the home directory.
-Clone this repo into the directory.
-Spark jobs will run much faster from this directory compared to the home directory.

-4. type `./run.sh` to execute the tests

 ## Contribute:

-To include benchmark tests, create a separate folder for each benchmark being tested, include a README describing the tests, analysis, and sample information about expected outcomes of the tests.
-Upload the tests as well.
-The goal is to make the results as reproducible as possible.
+To include benchmark tests:
+1. Create a separate folder for each benchmark being tested.
+2. Include a README describing the tests, analysis, and sample information about expected outcomes of the tests.
+3. Upload the tests.

+Tests should be formatted so that they can easily be run.
+Preferably, one command or script should be able to execute them.
+Make sure all dependencies are included.